bunkerity/bunkerweb/docs/security-tuning.md

 When `USE_CUSTOM_HTTPS` is set to `yes`, BunkerWeb will check every day if the custom certificate specified in `CUSTOM_HTTPS_CERT` is modified and will reload NGINX if that's the case.

+When using stream mode, you will need to use the `LISTEN_STREAM_PORT_SSL` setting in order to choose your listening SSL/TLS port.

 ### Self-signed

+STREAM support :white_check_mark:

 If you want to quickly test HTTPS for staging/dev environment you can configure BunkerWeb to generate self-signed certificates, here is the list of related settings :